Why Use Articles?

-As you continue with your research, you may want to change your keywords by using words and phrases you find within your results.
+As you continue with your research, you may want to change your keywords by using different words and phrases you find.
 Be on alert for synonyms and abbreviations for the keywords you choose.

 A full text article is usually available in one of two formats:

 PDF: a scanned document retaining the original layout of a print article